Difference Between Stock and Option

 Conclusion

-- The stock purchase is a traditional investment product where the investor invests in a company shares and expect returns in the form of dividend and capital appreciation.
+- The stock purchase is a traditional investment product where the investor invests in a company's shares and expects returns in the form of dividend and capital appreciation.

-- On the other hand, options are a modern-day derivative product where the traders gain/loss based on the movement of a stock price value in the future time by paying a small premium amount to the writer of option instead of investing the amount equal to share value.
+- On the other hand, options are a modern-day derivative product where the traders gain/lose on the movement of a stock price value in the future by paying a small premium amount to the writer of the option instead of investing the amount equal to share value.

 - So to conclude, they are both important portfolio tools for an investor where stocks are good for long-term investment purposes, and options are best who enjoy the flexibility and reduce the risk by hedging.